IJSComplexMatter/dtmm/doc/quickstart.rst

    >>> image = viewer.calculate_image()

-The viewer also allows you to play with the microscope settings dynamically.
+The viewer also allows you to tune microscope settings dynamically.

 .. doctest::